Ada-Developers-Academy/daily-curriculum/week18/monday/debugging.md

-#How do I debug AngularJS?
+#How do I debug JavaScript?

 ##1) Keep your console open